Discover whippet dogs: size, requirements, health, life expectancy, behavior and breed characteristics.

 The American Kennel Club allows a bigger size: 19-22 ins for dogs and 18-21 for bitches.

-Medium dog breeds are very adaptable and easier to handle than large dogs.
+Medium dog breeds are very adaptable and easier to handle than large or toy breeds dogs.

-The short and fine hair makes these hounds low maintenance dogs for the happiness of housekeepers.
+The short and fine whippets' coat is easy to groom and makes these hounds low maintenance dogs for the happiness of housekeepers.

-These hounds' pleasant personality makes them good alarm dog but gives them little protection abilities.
+These hounds' pleasant personality makes them good alarm dogs but gives them little protection abilities.
+They will bark to alert.

 Like other sighthounds, they are sensitive to anesthesia.

-Non aggressive with other dogs but cats and rabbits can look like natural prey and trigger their chasing instinct.
+Non aggressive with other dogs but cats and rabbits and small furry creatures can look like natural prey and trigger the whippet's natural chasing instinct.

 Do you have a great story about the whippet dog breed?
 A special insight on whippet history, origins, whippet quirks and peculiarities?
 Share it here!